subash-j-suresh/Plant-Leaf-Disease-Detection/readme.md

 - PyTorch Framework: [Link](https://pytorch.org)
 - ResNet-50: He, K., Zhang, X., Ren, S., & Sun, J. (2016).
 Deep residual learning for image recognition.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 770-778).
 - AlexNet: Krizhevsky, A., Sutskever, I., & Hinton, G. E. (2012).
 Imagenet classification with deep convolutional neural networks.
 In Advances in neural information processing systems (pp. 1097-1105).

----

-Feel free to adjust the details, especially the repository URL and any specific usage instructions, to fit your project's needs.